dkazanc/TomoPhantom/docs/source/reference/library_files_api.rst

     b=0.92
     angle=0.0

 As we move here into the :ref:`ref_glossary_object` API territory, it is best to re-direct the reader to the  :ref:`ref_object_2d` section.
-There the meaning of each parameter of a 2D object is explained in detail.
+The meaning of each parameter for a 2D object is explained in detail there.

 .. _ref_library_files_api3d: